-Founder, Fit Werx, Road and Triathlon Cycling Specialists
+By Ian Buchanan of Fit Werx, Road & Triathlon Cycling Specialists

 - Correct saddle height.
 If your saddle is too low or too high, your ability to fully recruit muscle groups will be limited.
 For example, a saddle that is too low almost forces the rider to depend on a limited range of the quadriceps and makes it more difficult to recruit the hamstrings.
-While there are many variables that can affect proper saddle height for an individual rider, in general, correct saddle height will allow for full leg extension without hyper-extension (125-135 degree angle between the hip-knee-ankle) when the leg is at its maximum extension point in the stroke.
+While there are many variables that can affect proper saddle height for an individual rider, in general, correct saddle height will allow for full leg extension without hyper-extension (145-155 degree angle between the hip-knee-ankle) when the leg is at its maximum extension point in the stroke (around 5 o’clock).

 - Saddle fore-aft position.
-If your saddle is too far back or too far forward you will not have a neutral center of gravity on your bike and imbalanced muscle recruitment patterns will be encouraged.
-Ideally, you want a position that encourages your quadriceps to fire efficiently through the dominant forward phase of the pedal stroke and then allows for smooth and efficient transition from your quadriceps to your hamstrings and glutes as you head towards the recovery phase at the back of the stroke.
-A good starting point for neutral stabilization and muscle balance is to align the center of the rider’s knee over the center of the pedal at the front (3 o’clock) of the stroke.
+If your saddle is too far back or too far forward you will not have a neutral and balanced center of gravity on your bike and imbalanced muscle recruitment patterns will be encouraged.
+Ideally, you want a position that encourages your quadriceps to fire efficiently through the dominant power phase of the pedal stroke and then encourages a smooth and efficient transition to your hamstrings and glutes as you head towards the recovery phase at the back of the stroke.
+A good starting point that is stable and balanced for many riders is to align the center of the knee over the center of the pedal at the front (3 o’clock) of the stroke.

 - Rotate your pelvis forward (anterior rotation).
 Your hamstrings need to be at about a 90 degree angle or more to your pelvis to fire effectively.
 To demonstrate this, think about what you do with your pelvis when standing up out of a chair or standing in the “ready position” in a ball sport – you rotate your pelvis forward and that engages the hamstrings so they can balance out the quads as you stand.
 The same thing happens on the bike.
-Roll the pelvis forward enough to engage the hamstrings early in the stroke, but not so far as to create undue pressure on the soft tissue.
+Roll the pelvis forward enough to engage the hamstrings early in the stroke, but not so far as to create undue pressure at the nose of the saddle.

 - Use your core muscles.
-Many riders don’t think about their core when riding, but it is really important.
-Accessing deep abdominal muscles, like the psoas, is important to your stroke while stabilizing and supporting the whole pelvic girdle and torso with muscles like the obliques to stabilize and support your pelvis and torso helps to reduce strain on the back, neck and hands.
+Many riders don’t think about their core when riding, but they should.
+Accessing deep abdominal muscles, like the psoas, is important to the power and efficiency of your pedal stroke while using muscles like the obliques to stabilize and support your pelvis and torso helps to reduce strain on the back, neck, hands and groin.

 By focusing on bike set-up and your posture while riding you can develop your muscles to work efficiently and in harmony with each other on the bike.
 This means using less energy to propel your bike forward, greater comfort and less fatigue.
 All things that can make a long ride that much more enjoyable and help you become one of those riders who “floats” down the road!

 Note: Charity riders are eligible for $25 off bike fittings at either Fit Werx location (MA or VT), just mention this article… Fit Werx has a Team Fit Werx for Charity Event Riders with great benefits – just contact email@example.com for information.
 All bike, equipment and service purchases at Fit Werx qualify for the Fit Werx Gives Back program which will donate up to $100 a year in your name to your ride and this amount is doubled for Team Fit Werx members.